ursaciuc-adrian/benchmarks/Multithreading/README.md

 ## Parallel.Foreach
 [https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/how-to-write-a-simple-parallel-foreach-loop](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/how-to-write-a-simple-parallel-foreach-loop)
-- When not interested into the output
+- When not interested in the output
 - Simple to use
 - max degree of parallelism
 - threading logic like batching is already in place